ReyahSolutions/reyah-appauth-provider/README.md

-# Reyah OAuth2 provider
+# Reyah app auth provider
-Reyah OAuth2 provider for web and Node.js written in TypeScript
+Reyah app auth provider for web and Node.js written in TypeScript

 ## Compile
 This project use typescript